pschool-in/curriculum/content/general-knowledge/gk-2.md

 ```
 True:
 Hindi is the official language of Chhattisgarh.
-Hindi is the official language ofHaryana.
+Hindi is the official language of Haryana.
 Hindi is the official language of Himachal pradesh.

 False: